 When a carnivore eats an herbivore like a rabbit or a deer, the carnivore eats some meat, some bone, some organ meats and a small amount of green vegetation contained in the herbivore’s digestive tract.
-These ingredients are the four main food groups of a good raw diet.
+These ingredients are the four main food groups of a good raw cat food diet.

 - Fresh, raw meat